Updated November 2020

 - It should clearly convey what you’re all about.

-Step 2 – Assessing and Optimizing Your Individual Boards
+Step 2 – Assess and Optimize Your Individual Pinterest Boards

 Your boards should communicate your message.
 If people hop onto your profile, would they understand what your brand or business is about?
 Every account needs to have a board that contains all of your own content.
 Make sure this board is the first board in your profile.